why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 Modern desktop environments have evolved into highly consistent and productive computing experiences.
 Choosing the right desktop environment for you can be a deeply personal experience; many people feel as passionately about their desktop environment as they do their distribution.

 One of the distinguishing options of openSUSE, during the installation, is the ability to choose a desktop environment.
-This provides a certain level of assurance that you will have a well-supported desktop experience for that respective desktop environment, no derivatives or spin-offs needed.
+This provides a certain level of assurance that you will have a well-supported desktop experience for that desktop environment, no derivatives or spin-offs needed.

 ## Installation